-The Panel notes that all stakeholders agreed that the template should reflect changes that have occurred in recent years with regard to new monitoring technologies, particularly where continuous monitoring equipment has replaced older systems of monitoring and testing.
-It considers that changes in monitoring technologies need to be recognised in the template if it is to remain up to date, relevant and flexible.

-AEMO has suggested how the template could be updated to reflect the use of new monitoring technologies.
+Stakeholders agreed that the template should reflect changes that have occurred in recent years with regard to new monitoring technologies, particularly where continuous monitoring equipment has replaced older systems of monitoring and testing.
+AEMO suggested how the template could be updated to reflect the use of new monitoring technologies.

-The Panel has included a comment in the template which states that, for a number of performance standards that are set out in the table of the template, continuous plant monitoring has been included as an option for a suitable monitoring and testing methodology.
+The Panel considers that changes in monitoring technologies need to be recognised in the template if it is to remain up to date, relevant and flexible.
+To this end, it has included a comment in the template which states that, for a number of performance standards that are set out in the table of the template, continuous plant monitoring has been included as an option for a suitable monitoring and testing methodology.
 Where continuous plant monitoring has not been included in the table of the template, generators should also consider the suitability of applying continuous plant monitoring as a monitoring and testing methodology in these other situations.

-The Panel considers that, by including the above comment in the template, it recognises the importance of continuous plant monitoring, while at the same time not diminishing the role of both frequent testing and monitoring.
+The Panel considers that inclusion of the above comment in the template recognises the importance of continuous plant monitoring, while at the same time not diminishing the role of both frequent testing and monitoring.
 It also considers that, by making the above change, the template is more likely to reflect the increasing use of new digital technologies by generators to monitor performance standards.